WHO Declares Coronavirus Outbreak A Global Health Emergency

 There are several reasons why experts find the new coronavirus particularly concerning.
 First, the WHO said there is evidence that the virus could spread from human to human.
 "The disease is mainly a respiratory disease passing via droplets from one person to another and mostly still through close contact," Ryan said.

 The droplets could come from sneezing, coughing or even talking.
 This is worrying because it is easier for a virus to spread quickly between humans compared with a virus transmitted from an animal to humans.
+Human-to-human transmission has now been documented in three countries outside China, Tedros said.

 Second, experts still don't know for certain what animal the virus originated from in Wuhan.
 "Until we know what the animal is, there potentially could still be animals being sold in markets all across China that is spilling virus over into people," Matthew Frieman, a virologist with the University of Maryland School of Medicine, recently told NPR's Nurith Aizenman.

-And third, Chinese authorities say that the virus has also infected medical workers – people who already would be taking serious precautions to protect themselves.
+And third, Chinese authorities say the virus has also infected medical workers – people who already would be taking serious precautions to protect themselves.

 There is currently no targeted drug to treat the virus, Chinese health authorities said.
 And there is no vaccine to guard against it.
+Tedros is calling on countries to "accelerate the development of vaccines, therapeutics and diagnostics."

 Several countries, including the U.S., have started to evacuate citizens from Wuhan due to concerns about the coronavirus.
 As NPR's Bill Chappell reported, American passengers broke into cheers after their flight from Wuhan touched down Tuesday night in Alaska.
 The Centers for Disease Control and Prevention is advising that travelers "avoid all nonessential travel to all of the country."